Dave Foley: Acting and stand-up comedy

 Foley was recently reunited with NewsRadio writer Joe Furey when he recorded the special featurette Working with Joe Furey, an add-on to Furey's comedy Love and Support.
 Foley released his stand-up special, Relatively Well in January 2013, distributed by Showtime.
 In the comedy-thriller The Wrong Guy, Foley played Nelson Hibbert, an office worker who finds his boss murdered, mistakenly believes he will be blamed for the crime and runs off as a fugitive.
 In 2001, he played the boss of 'N Sync singer Lance Bass in the film On the Line.
 Foley hosted the CBC Christmas Special, The True Meaning of Christmas Specials, in which he, a Mexican Elvis impersonator, Elvis Stojko and Dick Dale travel to Canada in search of the true meaning of Christmas specials.
 He portrayed Jack McFarland's boyfriend Stuart Lamarack on Will & Grace in its 2003-2004 season.
 In 2004, Foley became host of Celebrity Poker Showdown on Bravo.
 In 2007, he appeared nude in Uwe Boll's film adaptation of the controversial PC game Postal and became the judge for the US version of Thank God You're Here.
 He portrayed a middle management employee who happens to be a vampire in the undead office comedy Netherbeast Incorporated (2007) and voiced the disgruntled elf Wayne in the holiday special series, Prep & Landing.
 He also guest-starred in the 2007 special, Bob & Doug McKenzie's Two-Four Anniversary.
 He played a high school principal in It's Always Sunny in Philadelphia.
 In 2011, he appeared in How I Met Your Mother as Marshall's possible future boss, Mr. Bloom.

 From 2011 to 2012, Foley played Jerry Dunham, the boss of Andrew Carlson (David Hornsby) in the short-lived CBS sitcom How to Be a Gentleman.
 In 2012 and 2013, Foley played Dr. Fulton, Brick's (Atticus Shaffer) school therapist in The Middle, where in "Life Skills", he refers to Brick's classmates as "the kids in the hall", after an awkward pause and glance by both characters and mentioning that their behavior is similar to those of comedy sketches from The Kids in the Hall.
 In February 2013, Foley played Detective Bob Moore for the three last seasons in the TV Land sitcom, Hot in Cleveland (with an unrelated guest appearance as a charity doctor in the first season), starred in the third season of Robson Arms on CTV and also starred in the CTV sitcom Spun Out in 2014.
 Foley also starred in ABC's Dr. Ken.
+In 2023, Foley portrayed central character Danish Graves in the fifth season of Fargo.